 It started snowing heavily at around 6 o’clock.
 It was a magical experience.
 In the evening electricity was restored.
 I ordered my dinner.
 After dinner, while bidding good night to all, I told the boys in jest that whatever fresh air of Himalayas I had taken from the places before coming to Tosh all became futile after having so much passive smoking.
 They all laughed in amusement.
 Next morning was absolutely sunny and warm.

 In the early morning when I woke up it seemed that the whole valley was shrouded with a thick white sheet of ice.
 I went out from the room to take a stroll in the village.
-There is a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, but outsiders are not allowed to enter.
+I tried to roam around.
+I broke my folding stick in this effort.
+There was a temple of Jamdagni ( the great sage and father of the warrior monk Parshuram) in the center of the village, I went there, but outsiders are not allowed to enter.
 With the rise of the temperature the snow on the roofs started melting and fell with thuds.
-I came back to my hotel with difficulty, on the way I broke my walking stick.
-After breakfast I left Tosh at 10-30 AM
+I came back to my hotel with difficulty.
+After breakfast I left Tosh at 10-30 AM.